-UM transcripts are processed by a third-party company called Credentials Solutions 847-716-3005.
 Students have the option to request an e-pdf transcript (which is sent electronically to AMCAS) or paper copy (which is mailed via USPS).
-All requests must be made through Canelink.
+All requests must be made through CaneLink.
 Students will be prompted each step of the way during the ordering process.
 Students requesting to have their transcript sent via e-pdf to AMCAS must enter their 8-digit AAMC ID # and Transcript ID/Code.
-Students requesting to have their transcripts sent via USPS mail, at the end of the order the system will automatically generate a pre-populated Fax Note which will need to be faxed directly to Credentials for processing.